 At present, Virgin Mobile doesn’t offer any 5G coverage.
 However, this is due to change in the next two years as Virgin Mobile migrates to using coverage from Vodafone (with access to Vodafone’s 5G network included).

 At present, Vodafone offers 5G coverage in the following UK towns and cities.
 When Virgin Mobile get around to launching 5G using Vodafone coverage, it should be available in at least all of the following locations:

-Bebington, Belfast, Birkenhead, Birmingham, Bolton, Bootle, Bristol, Cardiff, Cheadle, Droylsden, Eccles, Edinburgh, Gatwick, Glasgow, Horwich, Huyton-with-Roby, Isle of Scilly, Lancaster, Leeds, Liverpool, Llandudno, London, Manchester, Mangotsfield, Newbury, Paisley, Penarth, Plymouth, Prestwich, Rochdale, Salford, Solihull, Stockport, Stoke-on-Trent, Stretford, Wallasey, Warrington, Wolverhampton
+Ambleside, Bebington, Belfast, Birkenhead, Birmingham, Bishopbriggs, Bolton, Bootle, Bristol, Cardiff, Cheadle, Droylsden, Eccles, Edinburgh, Gatwick, Glasgow, Guildford, Horwich, Huyton-with-Roby, Isle of Scilly, Kingswood, Lancaster, Leeds, Liverpool, Llandudno, London, Manchester, Mangotsfield, Newbury, Paisley, Penarth, Plymouth, Portsmouth, Prestwich, Reading, Rochdale, Salford, Solihull, Southampton, Stockport, Stoke-on-Trent, Stretford, Wallasey, Warrington, Wolverhampton

 For more information, see our guide to the coverage on Vodafone.
 You can also read Virgin Media’s official announcement of their partnership with Vodafone.

 If you’re travelling abroad with your Virgin Mobile handset or SIM card, it’s possible to use your mobile phone abroad through international roaming.